dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 #### 5.3.1.3.
 State automation

 You could install an automated tool or script that just does this `terraform apply` on a regular basis to ensure that there is no _configuration drift_.
 This is a reasonable approach, but then you are essentially creating a system that works just like a control plane.
-So instead of using a tool with all its issues and then patching some of the issues by wrapping it in some automation tool/script... why not just use a control plane that was built to solve exactly with that?
+So instead of using a tool with all its issues and then patching some of the issues by wrapping it in some automation tool/script... why not just use a control plane that was built to solve exactly that?

 Kubernetes stores desired state, and the internal components try to keep the actual state as close as possible to the desired state.
 The state is stored as Kubernetes objects definitions declared in YAML.
 Why not store the same information usually stored in Terraform state inside Kubernetes instead?
 A control plane running on Kubernetes could automatically sync (similar to continuously running `terraform apply`) the actual infrastructure with the declared state in YAML.

 This is where tools like _Crossplane_, Google's _Config Connector_, and AWS' _Controllers for Kubernetes_ come into play.
 This paper will focus on Crossplane because it is built as a foundation for control planes in general and not only focuses on a single cloud provider.

-Even though the paper highlights Crossplane as a tool, the question is not so much if Crossplane specificity is a great tool or not - but more about whether the paradigm of control planes is good in general.
+Even though the paper highlights Crossplane as a tool, the question is not so much if Crossplane specifically is a great tool or not - but more about whether the paradigm of control planes is good in general.
 As Eficode states: "If Crossplane does not strike the right balance and abstraction level, the next control plane will." [[source](https://www.eficode.com/blog/outgrowing-terraform-and-adopting-control-planes)]

 #### 5.3.1.4.
 Crossplane as an alternative

 The most popular cloud-native control plane tool for handling external state is _Crossplane_.
 Crossplane is a CNCF project that tries to streamline cloud providers' APIs.

 <!-- her er der en gentagelse af noget fra terraform afsnittet.
 Jeg ved ikke endnu hvilken del der skal slettes hvorfra  -->
-Crossplane tries to follow the success of Terraform and apply some of the same concepts to Kubernetes.
+Crossplane tries to follow the success of Terraform and applies some of the same concepts to Kubernetes.
 Terraform has the concept of _providers_.
 A Terraform provider is a Terraform plugin that allows users to manage an external API.
 "Terraform uses providers to provision resources, which describe one or more infrastructure objects like virtual networks and compute instances.
 Each provider on the Terraform Registry has documentation detailing available resources and their configuration options." [[source]](https://www.terraform.io/cdktf/concepts/providers).
 Crossplane mimics this concept, so external organizations can create a plugin that integrates with crossplane providing the user the ability to provision external resources.

 <!-- multi-cloud -->
 Crossplane can be used to provision resources for all cloud providers if the cloud provider has created a Crossplane provider for it.
 As a company/organization, it can be beneficial to have the option to be multi-cloud because different cloud providers have different offerings.

-Terraform uses HashiCorp configuration language (HCL), while crossplane use `YAML` and follows the same structure conventions as Kubernetes manifests.
+Terraform uses HashiCorp configuration language (HCL), while Crossplane uses `YAML` and follows the same structure conventions as Kubernetes manifests.

 <!-- Transitioning -->
 It can be a big jump to go from Terraform to Control planes, which is why tools like _Kubeform_ and _the Terraform provider for Crossplane_ exist.
 Kubeform provides auto-generated Kubernetes CRDs for Terraform resources so that you can manage any cloud infrastructure in a Kubernetes native way.
-This requires you to rewrite your HCL to Kubernetes CRDs, so if that is too time-consuming, you can instead you can use Crossplane's Terraform provider.
+This requires you to rewrite your HCL to Kubernetes CRDs, so if that is too time-consuming, you can instead use Crossplane's Terraform provider.
 This provider lets you copy-paste your Terraform syntax directly into a CRD, and Crossplane will, in concept, run `terraform apply` automatically.
 This could be an intermediate step before doing a complete transition from Terraform to Crossplane.

 Crossplane will be described in greater detail in the _Managing External State_-section.

 # 6. Test Application

-In order to test the universal control plane I am trying to build presented in the _Implementation_-section, I need a test application that runs on the infrastructure and demonstrates its capabilities.
+In order to test the universal control plane I am trying to build (presented in the _Implementation_-section), I need a test application that runs on the infrastructure and demonstrates its capabilities.

 To do this, I have used Eficode's public `quotes-flask` application that they use for educational purposes.
 It is a simple application consisting of a frontend, backend, and a database.